danielcmlim/danielcmlim/README.md

 # Hi, I'm Daniel 👋

-MEng Electrical and Electronic Engineering student at the University of Manchester, interested in software development, embedded systems and robotics.
+MEng Electrical and Electronic Engineering student at the University of Manchester focused on software development, embedded systems and robotics.

 ## About Me

-I build projects that strengthen my problem-solving and software design skills.
-I work with Java and C++ and am developing further experience with C/C++ for embedded and robotics applications.
-I have applied C++ to VEX V5 competition robotics and am continuing to develop my skills in embedded systems and autonomous control.
+I build software and robotics projects to develop my programming, problem-solving and engineering skills.
+My current experience includes Java and C++ with a focus on object-oriented design and autonomous robotics.

 ## Technical Skills

 **Languages:** Java, C++
-**Software development:** Object-oriented programming, data structures and collections, file I/O, debugging and software design
+**Software:** Object-oriented programming, data structures, file I/O, debugging and software design
 **Robotics:** Autonomous routines, driver control, odometry, PID control and mechanism control
-**Areas of interest:** Embedded systems, robotics and control systems

 ## Currently Exploring

 - Embedded systems and hardware-software integration
-- C/C++ for embedded and robotics applications
+- C/C++ for embedded applications
-- Robotics and autonomous control systems
+- Robotics and autonomous systems

 ## Featured Projects